 Take the ferry from Circular Quay to Manly in the morning and spend the whole day in Manly.
 Then later in the day when the sun isn’t so strong, head up to North Head to do some bushwalking and hit the popular lookout point from the outermost point of Sydney Harbour (best enjoyed around sunset with a little picnic and wine!).

-See my Manly Outdoor Adventures blog post for more deets on North Head.
+See my North Head blog post for more deets on the North Head Sanctuary Loop Walk.

 View of Sydney from North Head.